 FITNESSGRAM is intended for use with students with disabilities who do not require modifications.
 Teachers will, in some situations, be working with students with disabilities who do require modifications.
 If certain physical fitness components are deemed important as a dimension in physical education, they are equally important for all students.
-Therefore, teachers needing assistance with modifications should contact Linda Hooper, Education Research and Evaluation Consultant, by phone at 916-445-9449 or by e-mail at PFT@cde.ca.gov.
+Therefore, teachers needing assistance with test variations should contact the High School and Physical Fitness Assessment Office by phone at 916-445-9449 or by e-mail at pft@cde.ca.gov.